Skin piercing registration

 Anyone carrying out the practice of:

-- Cosmetic piercing (ear-piercing and cosmetic body piercing);
+- Cosmetic piercing (ear-piercing, nose-piercing and cosmetic body piercing)

-- Semi-permanent skin colouring (micro-pigmentation, semi-permanent make-up and temporary tattooing); and
+- Semi-permanent skin colouring (micro-pigmentation, semi-permanent make-up, microblading and temporary tattooing)

-The premises where the activity is carried out and each person who provides the treatment must be registered with Dartford Borough Council if the business is located within the Council's area.
+The premises where the activity is carried out and each person who provides the treatment must be registered with Dartford Borough Council if the business is located within the Borough of Dartford.
 The therapist/practitioner will be required to demonstrate that they are competent, and evidence of this is required on application.
-If you have not had training and cannot demonstrate competence, you will need to find work as an apprentice with an existing practitioner.
+If you have not had training and cannot demonstrate competence, you will need to find work as an apprentice with an existing practitioner or undertake the appropriate training, preferably with an accredited trainer.

-It is an offence to carry out any of these skin piercing activities if the registration process has not been completed.
+It is an offence to carry out any of the above skin piercing activities if the registration process has not been completed.

-You will also be required to demonstrate that the premises and your working practices comply with the Council's Byelaws PDF, 530.45 KB and The Code of Practice for Hygienic Skin Piercing PDF, 2000.06 KB which set out the standards that are expected and recommendations for best practice.
-You should also have regard to the Tattooing and Body Piercing Guidance Toolkit.
+You will also be required to demonstrate that the premises and your working practices comply with the Council's Byelaws PDF, 488.95 KB and The Code of Practice for Hygienic Skin Piercing PDF, 3269.12 KB which set out the standards that are expected and recommendations for best practice.
+Tattooists and body piercers should also comply with the Tattooing and Body Piercing Guidance Toolkit.

-Under the Health and Safety at Work etc Act 1974, you have a general duty of care to any employees and to persons not in your employment i.e. members of the public.
-You must therefore ensure procedures, equipment and facilities that are used are safe, hygienic and prevent the spread of infection.
-The Health and Safety Executives (HSE) website has a host of health and safety information and the links at the bottom of the page are particularly useful.
+Under the Health and Safety at Work etc Act 1974, you have a general duty of care to any employees and to persons not in your employment (ie: your clients/customers).
+You must ensure procedures, equipment and facilities are safe, hygienic and prevent the spread of infection.
+You can find information on health and safety on the Health and Safety Executive (HSE) website.
+The links at the bottom of the page are particularly useful.

 We do not encourage mobile working, as it can be difficult to maintain minimum standards of hygiene.
-However if you are considering operating from a mobile unit, or carrying out home visits to undertake a skin piercing procedure, you must still be registered with the Dartford and Sevenoaks Environmental Health Partnership.
+However if you are considering operating from a mobile unit, or carrying out home visits to undertake a skin piercing procedure, you must still be registered with the Council.
 You will still be expected to comply with the byelaws and other associated regulations and guidance without compromising client safety, and there are occasions where this might not be considered possible.

 How can I register?